neurotech/omnichrome/README.md

 # omnichrome
- A colour scheme for Visual Studio 2019
+ A theme for Visual Studio 2019.